What is the Ambulance Service?

-There are currently 11 NHS ambulance trusts in England.
+There are currently 10 NHS ambulance trusts in England, some of which are now foundation trusts.
 Scotland, Wales and Northern Ireland have their own separate ambulance services.

 The ambulance service in the UK dates back to the late 19th century, with locally-funded services such as the Metropolitan Asylums Board operating in the London area in 1897.
 The earliest British Ambulance Flight was recorded in war torn Turkey in 1917.
 It was not until the formation of the National Health Service (NHS) in 1948 that it became a public duty to provide ambulances for all those who needed them.

 Between then and today, ambulance services have undergone numerous reorganisations and redefinitions.

 In 2001, the Government set out a programme for reforming emergency care services over the following four years.
 ‘Reforming Emergency Care’ saw improvements in emergency response times, the deployment of new technology (including satellite navigation systems and better equipment to deal with heart patients) and funded increases in frontline ambulance staff and vehicles.

 The NHS Modernisation Agency also formed an Ambulance Group, ‘The Improvement Partnership for Ambulance Services’, to support ambulance staff to modernise their own services, help individual ambulance trusts improve performance and spread good practice.

 On 1 July 2006, significant changes were made to the organisation of the ambulance service.
 The number of ambulance trusts covering England was reduced from 31 to 13.